xinaesthete/pages-test/README.md

 ## Welcome to GitHub Pages

+This is mostly a default template thing, but [here's a link to Babel Readme](README).

 You can use the [editor on GitHub](https://github.com/xinaesthete/pages-test/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-[This link](page2) will allow me to link to another page...
-Obsidian style internal links not supported, could use a plugin for that.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.